Australia is a great place to visit for many reasons.

 The truly brave can gather 25 of their closest friends to spend the night sleeping in the goal – an activity that is certainly not for the faint-hearted.

 The Hunter Valley is an area of incredible beauty as it is.
-Barrington Tops National Park is probably the icing on top of what is a very pretty cake.
+Barrington Tops National Park is probably the icing on top of what is a beautiful cake.

 The park features World Heritage-listed rainforests and plenty of local fauna (such as the Superb lyrebird, and yes, that is its name, although it truly is superb) and is ideal for hiking, fishing, picnicking, camping – all of which makes it a haven for outdoor enthusiasts.

 Australia may be known as the “sunburnt country,” but we do get snow in the winter.
 The Barringtons is one such place in the state of NSW that enjoys its snow season.

 Barrington Tops is one of the many parks across New South Wales that is involved in the Saving our Species Conservation Program.